wp-plugins/formforall/readme.txt

 Open an account on https://www.formforall.com .
 It is free.

 <h4>How do I add a form to my site ?</h4>
-Once you have opened a FormForAll account and you have installed our plugin, you'll see our little FormForAll logo at the right end of your WordPress toolbar menu.
+Once you have opened a FormForAll account and you have installed our plugin, you'll see our little FormForAll logo at the right end of your WordPress toolbar menu (if you don't see it, contact us!).
 If you click on it, all forms you have created on your FormForAll online form builder account appear there.
 Just select one form and click on “Add a form” to insert it wherever you want on your WordPress site!

 <h4>How much will it cost me then ?</h4>
 We have <a href="http://www.formforall.com/pricing" rel="nofollow">a free and premium monthly plans</a>.
 You can resign your monthly plans at any time.